primer-io/data-science-challenge/README.md

 2. Bayesian modeling

 ### EDA
 Perform exploratory data analysis to better understand the data and summarise your findings.
 Please use well-labeled charts and tables during the analysis.
-To get you started, these are some questions that could be interesting
+To get you started, these are some questions that could be interesting:

 - What is the overall authorization rate?